The Trek Bloggers

 Wannabe-adventurer, freelance writer and aspiring photographer with a gypsy soul.
 Thru-hiked Pacific Crest Trail, class of 2019, and taking on the Continental Divide Trail this year.

 Hey friends.
 My imagination is too big for most things I’ve run into so far.
 I like all things nerdy and dirty.
 ENTP.
 Enneagram type 7.
 I’ll beat you at Harry Potter trivia.
 I love my cat.

-I'm a 33 year old sober, queer and transgender woman (she/her) who will be thru-hiking the Appalachian Trail NOBO starting in late March/early April 2021.
+I'm a 34 year old sober, queer and transgender woman (she/her) who thru-hiked the Appalachian Trail NOBO in 2021, the Bay Circuit Trail in 2021 (FKT) and will be hiking the Arizona Trail in October and November of 2021.
 I'm a fiery Aries who runs on sour candy and caffeine.
 Follow my Trek!